BrownizzzTheBrownie/DoomRooms-Project/README.md

 #Entities
 - Entity 1 - "The Humans" => Here
 - Entity 2 - "The Windows" => not started
-- Entity 3 - "Smiler" => not started
+- Entity 3 - "Smiler" => sprite but without proper behavior
 - Entity 4 - "Deathmoths" => not started
 - Entity 5 - "Clump" => not started
 - Entity 6 - "Dullers" => not started